treeverse/lakeFS/design/accepted/gc_plus/gc-plus-cloud.md

 ### Milestones
 1. Pre-tests
-   * Enigma tests - scale, correctness, production
+   * Existing cloud user tests - scale, correctness, production
    * Performance improvements / Bug fixes (if needed)
 2. Managed UGC job infrastructure
     * Cron job - decide on which platform the MUGC will run (same as GC, new one)